 This sequence diagram illustrates the general flow when adding the deadline task to all students, the sequence

-diagram for adding a deadline task to a single student can be found in the Model
+diagram for adding a deadline task to a single student can be found in the Model component.

 This is an activity diagram showing the general activity of the add deadline command.